 Most employers offer one of several types of life insurance policies, including basic group life insurance coverage and supplemental employee life insurance.

-Group life insurance is what it sounds like — life insurance through work at a discounted rate.
+Group life insurance is what it sounds like — life insurance through your employer at a discounted rate.
 Sometimes it's even free, provided as part of your benefits package.
-These policies usually offer a death benefit of your yearly salary times a set number, and you're generally automatically enrolled.
+These policies usually offer a death benefit of your yearly salary multiplied by a set number, and you're generally automatically enrolled.

 Supplemental coverage is different.
 This type of policy is usually offered as additional coverage to your employer's group life insurance coverage up to a specific limit.
 It adds a layer of protection to your employer-sponsored coverage, allowing you to customize coverage to suit your needs.
 These needs may include paying off your mortgage, covering your dependents' educational expenses or replacing lost income.